phlash/www.ashbysoft.com/content/articles/phlash.md

 and considers himself reasonably experienced in this field with six children & three grandchildren (the last time he counted).

-Phil works as a technical architect for [GB Group](http://www.gbgplc.com), looking after the design of their services.
+Phil was a technical architect for [GB Group](http://www.gbgplc.com), looking after the design of their services.
+He is now happily retired!

 Phil is also a founder of (Ashbysoft *), and when he's not playing with the kids, he can usually be found playing with his computer, having